justin13601/ACES/terminology.md

 the database that will be implemented using differences of cumulative sums within the global `predicates_df` dataframe.
 In particular, we will first construct the following three dataframes from our inputs:

-1. A dataframe that contains the cumultative count of all predicates seen up until each event (row) in the `predicates_df`.
+1. A dataframe that contains the cumulative count of all predicates seen up until each event (row) in the `predicates_df`.
-2. A dataframe that contains nulls in each row that does not correspond to a possible prospective realization of a child anchor event given the edge constraints and the possible prosepctive subtree anchor events and the specified offset, and contains a `True` value otherwise.
+2. A dataframe that contains nulls in each row that does not correspond to a possible prospective realization of a child anchor event given the edge constraints and the possible prospective subtree anchor events and the specified offset, and contains a `True` value otherwise.
 3. A dataframe that contains nulls in each row that does not correspond to a possible prospective realization of this subtree's anchor event and contains a `True` value otherwise.